MarcinZegar/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Appling **Machine Learning & Data Analytics** techniques to aerial/satellite images of properties to extract structural features of residential buildings.
+        * Applying **Machine Learning & Data Analytics** techniques to aerial/satellite images of properties to extract structural features of residential buildings.
         * Leveraging Deep Learning within ArcGIS Pro and its Python implementation with PyTorch to identify specific patterns.
-These include property type, type of roofing, property size, presence of a swimming pool etc.
+These include: property type, type of roofing, property size, presence of a swimming pool etc.

   - title: Studnet Research Associate
     company: McMaster University